 What’s more, the park boasts a large artificial lake, where you can rent a rowing boat and spend some time floating under the sun!

 After cycling through this charming park, we will pass the Atocha train station, the biggest train station in Madrid.
 It’s the main railway station for commuter trains into the city, and the main station for the high-speed rail called AVE.
-It’s definitely worth visiting to look at the fantastic architecture, plus the ceiling of the old part of the building, but most importantly for this tour is the great tropical garden in the new part of the station, which is home to 400 different species of plant, totaling over 7,000 plants.
+It’s definitely worth visiting to look at the fantastic architecture, plus the ceiling of the old part of the building, but most importantly for this tour is the great tropical garden in the old part of the station, which is home to 400 different species of plant, totaling over 7,000 plants.

 140 years ago, just a little south of Atocha, there used to be another train station called “Delicias” (delights) – a magnificent example of 19th-century cast-iron architecture, which has since been converted into a railway museum offering all sorts of activities for adults and children.